|

 decided it was time for the "next stage" of their careers and Stage 2 was

 born.
-They recruited a group of
+Stage 2 recruited a group of

-released a single, "I'd Still Believe in You Baby," written and performed by
+released a single, "I'd Still Believe in You Baby," written and

 In the Spring of 1973, trouble was